![]() |

 from the Commencement of the Undertaking in 1854, to the Return of the

 “Great Eastern” in 1865.
 This is the first edition (of three), all published by George Washington Bacon of London, whose main business was in maps and atlases.
-Copies of this edition as catalogued by OCLC list three portraits; this copy has four photographs - see below.
-Copies are held at: Yale University Library, New Haven, Connecticut; Dibner Library at the Smithsonian Institution Washington, DC; Detroit Public Library, Detroit, Michigan; University of Texas Library, Austin, Texas.
-Two further editions of the book were published in 1866; one before and one after the successful expedition of that year.
-The Atlantic Telegraph; its History from the Commencement of the Undertaking in 1854, to the Sailing of the Great Eastern in 1866. ...
-London, G.W.
-Bacon, 1866.
-8vo, pp. 166. + To the final success in 1866.
-London, G.W.
-Bacon, 1866.
-12mo, pp. 116.
+Bacon also published broadsides on The Atlantic Telegraph, with editions in 1865 and 1866.
+Entries for The Atlantic Telegraph as catalogued by OCLC list three portraits, but this copy has four real photographs - see below.
+Copies of the first edition are held at: Yale University Library, New Haven, Connecticut; Dibner Library at the Smithsonian Institution Washington, DC; Detroit Public Library, Detroit, Michigan; University of Texas Library, Austin, Texas.
+Two further editions of the book were published in 1866; one before and one after the successful expedition of that year:

 Shown above is the first edition, published in 1865 after the return of the Great Eastern from the unsuccessful cable laying voyage of that year.
 The book includes two maps showing existing cables, a fold-out diagram of the Great Eastern, and four tipped-in real photographs of Cyrus Field and other members of the expedition.
 It seems likely that this copy was a special production, as other copies are listed as having three portraits, and these are line drawings rather than photographs.
 See below.
 In the Catalogue of the Wheeler Gift (entry 1633), Latimer Clark's copy of this book is described as having two photographic portraits: